A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Introduction

 A main contribution of the work presented in this letter is the design flexibility enabled by a generalized formulation of the proportional term in the proposed control law; specifically, it allows the user to select a suitable proportional control function based on the platform \mbox{and/or} application, with stability guarantees.
-Furthermore, in contrast to existing \mbox{quaternion-based} control methods, the new generalized \mbox{axis--angle} attitude control approach ensures a greater proportional action the farther away the system's state is from the stable CL equilibrium AEQ.
-This characteristic is especially useful when a scheme of the proposed type is employed in combination with intelligent switching methods capable of taking into account the angular velocity when selecting the direction in which the input torque is applied during operation, as for example done in the case presented in\cite{GoncalvesFMFR2024I}.
+Furthermore, in contrast to existing \mbox{quaternion-based} control methods, the new generalized \mbox{axis--angle} attitude control approach ensures a greater proportional action the farther the system's state is from the stable CL fixed AEQ.
+This characteristic is especially useful when a scheme of the proposed type is employed in combination with intelligent switching methods capable of taking into account the angular velocity when selecting the direction in which the proportional component of the input torque is applied during operation, as for example done in the case presented in\cite{GoncalvesFMFR2024I}.
 We tested the functionality and performance of the introduced approach through simulations and outdoor flight tests.
-The obtained simulation and experimental data show that compared to two other \mbox{high-performance} benchmark controllers---one \mbox{quaternion-based} and another geometric---a scheme of the new type is unequivocally superior.
-Specifically, data obtained through dozens of \mbox{high-speed} \mbox{tumble-recovery} maneuvers show that the new approach consistently achieves shorter stabilization times and requires less control effort, from a statistical standpoint.
-Due to space constraints, in this letter, we limit the discussion to the attitude control problem; however, a position control scheme of the type presented in\cite{BenaRM2022} can be straightforwardly integrated with the presented method for attitude control.
+The obtained simulation and experimental data show that, compared to two other \mbox{high-performance} benchmark controllers---one \mbox{quaternion-based} and another geometric---a scheme of the new type is unequivocally superior.
+Specifically, measurements obtained through dozens of \mbox{high-speed} \mbox{tumble-recovery} maneuvers show that the presented approach consistently achieves shorter stabilization times and requires less control effort, from a statistical standpoint.